Security-Onion-Solutions/securityonion-docs/hardware.rst

 CPU
 ~~~

 :ref:`suricata` and :ref:`zeek` are very CPU intensive.
 The more traffic you are monitoring, the more CPU cores you'll need.
 A very rough ballpark estimate would be 200Mbps per :ref:`suricata` worker or :ref:`zeek` worker.
 So if you have a fully saturated 1Gbps link and are running :ref:`suricata` for :ref:`nids` alerts and :ref:`zeek` for metadata, then you'll want at least 5 :ref:`suricata` workers and 5 :ref:`zeek` workers.
-This means you'll need at least 10 CPU cores for :ref:`suricata` and :ref:`zeek` with additional CPU cores for :ref:`stenographer` and/or other services.
+This means you'll need at least 10 CPU cores for :ref:`suricata` and :ref:`zeek` with additional CPU cores for other services.
 If you are monitoring a high amount of traffic and/or have a small number of CPU cores, you might consider using :ref:`suricata` for both alerts and metadata.
 This eliminates the need for :ref:`zeek` and allows for more efficient CPU usage.

 RAM
 ~~~